-TUITION: All post-secondary students pay tuition according to the following 2022-2023 schedules:
+TUITION: All post-secondary students pay tuition according to the following 2023-2024 schedules:

-FOR MOST PROGRAMS \$3.00 per clock hour-In District Tuition \$6.00 per clock hour-Out of District Tuition More detailed tuition rates may be obtained in the Career Planning Center.
+FOR MOST PROGRAMS \$3.00 per clock hour-In District Tuition \$6.00 per clock hour-Out of District Tuition

+More detailed tuition rates may be obtained in the Career Planning Center.

-BOOKS AND SUPPLY COSTS: Books, for all programs except Practical Nursing and Radiologic Technology, are provided for students for classroom use only.
-If students wish to purchase a book outside of the classroom, they can contact Meridian Technology Center Financial Aid Office and/or Bursar.
+BOOKS AND SUPPLY COSTS: Books, for all programs except Practical Nursing and Radiologic Technology and Health Informatics, are provided for students for classroom use only.
+Evening Cosmetology KIT is a separate supply cost.
 For Practical Nursing and Radiologic Technology, students have the option to purchase books from Meridian Technology Center or from a vendor of their choice.
 Students must advise instructor of their option choice prior to first day of class.